cambiotraining/bacterial-genomics/materials/24-pathogenwatch.md

 - You can upload genome assemblies in FASTA format and accompanying metadata as CSV files.
 - Assemblies can be organized into collections, making it simpler to manage and analyze multiple samples together.
 - _Pathogenwatch_'s interface offers an intuitive user experience designed for users with varying levels of expertise, providing results such as biotype/serogroup, strain classification, antimicrobial resistance (AMR) and phylogenetic placement.
+- Downloading and combining the output files from _Pathogenwatch_ as well as any metadata can be of use to annotate phylogenetic trees.
 :::